Toblerity/Fiona/docs/manual.rst

 Zip and Tar archives can be treated as virtual filesystems and collections can be made from paths and layers within them.
-In other words, Fiona lets you read zipped Shapefiles.
+In other words, Fiona lets you read zipped shapefiles.
 For example, make a Zip archive from the shapefile distributed with Fiona.

 .. sourcecode:: console